ChengzhiTsoi/ICoCA_1.0/README.md

-# Automated Circular Design of High-Performance MOFs by Material Fingerprints and Transfer Learning (ItConCA)
+# Iterative Construction of Crystal Adsorbent (ItConCA)
-*Iterative Construction of Crystal Adsorbent (ItConCA)*
+*Automated Circular Design of High-Performance MOFs*

 This repository contains the transfer learning model and the automated design submission script codes for hypothetical MOFs, along with the corresponding datasets described in our paper.